History of Istanbul in Timeline

 In 2018, the new Istanbul Airport opened in the Arnavutköy district, northwest of the city center.

-March 2019: Full Marmaray line opened
+March 2019: Full Marmaray Line Opened

-April 2019: All flights transferred from Atatürk Airport to Istanbul Airport
+April 2019: Atatürk Airport Closure

-August 2019: Syrian Refugees in Istanbul
+August 2019: Syrian Refugees

 As of August 2019, the number of refugees of the Syrian Civil War in Turkey residing in Istanbul was estimated to be around 1 million.

 A 2019 survey found that only 36% of Istanbul's population was born in the province.
-The vast majority of the residents ultimately originate from Anatolian provinces, especially those in the Black Sea, Central and Eastern Anatolia regions due to internal migration since the 1950s.

 2019: Religiosity Survey

-2019: Kurdish Population Study
+2019: Kurdish Population

 According to a 2019 KONDA study, Kurds constituted around 17% of Istanbul's adult total population who were Turkish citizens.